(Photo: Pedro Pardo/ AFP/ Getty)

 Anti-government sentiment is mounting after police forces opened fire on a teacher protest in Oaxaca on Sunday, killing at least eight.

-Since then, two high level government officials from that state, Oaxaca Minister of Indigenous Affairs Adelfo Regino Montes and Secretary of Labor Daniel Gutierrez, have resigned in protest of the "authoritarian actions that repress and kill Oaxacan people who defend their rights and the government's negligence to any possibility of dialogue," as Gutierrez put it.
+Since then, two high-level government officials from that state, Oaxaca Minister of Indigenous Affairs Adelfo Regino Montes and Secretary of Labor Daniel Gutierrez have resigned in protest of the "authoritarian actions that repress and kill Oaxacan people who defend their rights and the government's negligence to any possibility of dialogue," as Gutierrez put it.

 On Wednesday, members of the medical organization Yo Soy Medico 17 from 32 states joined the ongoing strike, stating their opposition to Pena Nieto's health reforms, which they say are a "disguised way of privatizing health in Mexico," according to TeleSUR.

 Further, the group --which translates to "I'm a Doctor"--has vocally condemned the killings and what they describe as intimidation and repression by authorities and organized crime.
-"According to doctors," TeleSUR explains, "as violence has increased in Mexico they have suffered the consequences of crimes like kidnappings, enforced disappearances and killings that have gone unpunished by authorities."
+"According to doctors," TeleSUR explains, "as violence has increased in Mexico, they have suffered the consequences of crimes like kidnappings, enforced disappearances, and killings that have gone unpunished by authorities."

 These protests have been met with violent government repression, including the recent arrest of two of the union's leaders.
 But members explain that the government's opposition to the teacher's union runs far deeper.

-"The violence used to dispossess them of their basic work benefits with the goal of privatizing education is a reflection of the violence with which the originary peoples and rural and urban peoples are dispossessed."
+"The violence used to dispossess them of their basic work benefits with the goal of privatizing education is a reflection of the violence with which the original peoples and rural and urban peoples are dispossessed."

 "Why would [Pena Nieto] want to fire teachers en masse?
 Because they teach social justice curriculum as guaranteed under gains made in the Revolution," they write.
 As the post explains, these teachers, known as "Normalistas," work at the same "Escuelas Normales" that the 43 disappeared Ayotzinapa students were training to lead.